Frequently Asked Questions

 I have overstayed my visa in China.
 What do I do now?

 You should contact the Entry and Exit Bureau immediately.
-Overstaying your Chinese visa will lead to fines of 500 RMB per day with a maximum of 5,000 RMB.
-Refusing to pay the fine can lead to imprisonment and deportation.
-The U.S. Consulate cannot extend your Chinese visa nor waive the fee for you.
+Overstaying your Chinese visa will lead to fines of 500 RMB per day with a maximum of 10,000 RMB.
+You may also be detained up to 15 days.
+The U.S. Consulate cannot extend your Chinese visa, waive the fee for you, or prevent you from being detained.

 I have not yet overstayed my visa, but by the time I travel, I will have overstayed my visa.
 What do I do?